HeRCLab/herc-file-formats/mlpx/doc/5/mlpx.md

 example, an mlpx file used to initialize common layer weights and biases might omit the `activation`, `deltas`, and `biases` fields.

+Although the `activation_function` field is an arbitrary string, implementations **should** use one of the following values, and the corresponding defined meaning below.
+Using a consistent set of values for this purpose makes it easier to reliably deserialize MLPX networks.

+* `relu` -- should be used to indicate that the ReLU activation function should be used
+* `sigmoid` -- should be used to indicate that the Sigmoid activation function should be used
+* `identity` -- should be used to indicate that no activation function should be used, the raw output should be used.

+An empty `activation_function` value **should** be treated the same as `identity`.
+How individual implementations handle unknown activation functions is left to those implementations.

 ## Rationale

 MLPX is intended to be as straightforward as possible to implement for a